Updated on 2024-12-11 GMT+08:00

 -bandwidth

-The transmission bandwidth of each copy task.
+Transmission bandwidth of each copy task.
 Unit: MB/s.

 -delete

 The files that exist in the target location is deleted but do not exist in the source location.
-This option is usually used with -update, and indicates that files at the source location are synchronized with those at the target location and the redundant files at the target location are deleted.
+This option is usually used with -update, and indicates that files at the source location are synchronized with those at the target location and that redundant files at the target location are deleted.

 -diff <oldSnapshot> <newSnapshot>